 Earlier this month, IOHK founder and CEO Charles Hoskinson hinted at upcoming business opportunities in Africa as the blockchain firm planned for expansion in the continent.

-“We’re also on the commercial side really scaling up our commercial division and in Africa in particular we’re definitely going to scale up resources there into the eight figures because there’s a lot of good news coming.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“We’re also on the commercial side really scaling up our commercial division and in Africa in particular we’re definitely going to scale up resources there into the eight figures because there’s a lot of good news coming.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram